lifemapper/bison/docs/notes/process_2019_10.rst

 #. latitude

    * first pass: gbif/dwc decimalLatitude if exist and valid
-   * second pass if missing: Calc: Geo lookup from ?
+   * second pass if missing: Calc: Geo lookup from centroids of smallest enclosing polygon in provided shapefiles

 #. longitude (DwC: decimalLongitude)

    * first pass: gbif/dwc decimalLongitude if exist and valid
-   * second pass if missing: Calc: Geo lookup ?
+   * second pass if missing: Calc: Geo lookup from centroids of smallest enclosing polygon in provided shapefiles

 #. verbatim_elevation